 All datasets were harmonized to a common daily and monthly temporal resolution for the period 1990 - 2024.
 Quality control procedures were applied to both satellite and ground-based data to ensure physical consistency and comparability.
 These procedures included the removal of missing and flagged values, exclusion of non-physical sunshine duration values, and restriction of analyses to station-days with valid paired observations from both SARAH-3 and GMet.

-The as-received daily GMet SD records were quality control checked by ensuring 0 ≤ n ≤ N, where N is the maximum or astronomical sunshine hours at the top of the atmosphere determined by Equation 2 by the site-specific latitude (ϕ) and solar declination (δ) computed by Equation 3 (Asilevi et. al., 2019):
+The as-received daily GMet SD records were quality controlled by ensuring 0 ≤ n ≤ N, where N is the maximum or astronomical sunshine hours at the top of the atmosphere determined by Equation 2 by the site-specific latitude (ϕ) and solar declination (δ) computed by Equation 3 (Asilevi et. al., 2019):

 N=215cos-1-tanϕtanδ (2)